cujarrett/learning-aws/aws-certified-solutions-architect–associate/storage.md

 - **For Instance Store Volumes**: The root device for an instance from the AMI is an instance store volume created from a template stored in Amazon S3
 - Instance Store Volumes are sometimes called Ephemeral Storage
 - Instance store volumes cannot be stopped.
 If the underlying host fails, you will lose your data.
 - EBS backed instances can be stopped.
-You will not lise the data on this instance if it is stopped.
+You will not lose the data on this instance if it is stopped.
 - You can reboot both, you will not lose your data
 - By default, both ROOT volumes will be deleted on termination.
 However, with EBS volumes, you can tell AWS to keep the root device volume.